isomerpages/ogp-poe-casey/_best-practices-and-tips/Tips for Businesses/Employee Training & Awareness.md

 of <a href="https://wfhresearch.com/wp-content/uploads/2023/06/GSWA-2023.pdf" rel="noopener noreferrer nofollow" target="_blank"><u>May 2023</u></a>,
 nearly 8% of employees work from home full-time, while more than 25% work a hybrid model.
-While many employees enjoy the flexibility that WFH brings,
-<a href="https://preyproject.com/blog/10-tips-for-creating-a-secure-byod-policy-for-your-company" rel="noopener noreferrer nofollow" target="_blank"><u>the use of employee-owned devices</u>
-</a>, unsecured connections, and improper device usage leave companies vulnerable
-to a host of network intrusions.
+While many employees enjoy the flexibility that WFH brings, the use of employee-owned devices, unsecured connections, and improper device usage leave companies vulnerable to a host of network intrusions.
 This is why training employees on cyber security is a must.</p>
 <h3>Why is training employees on cyber security important?</h3>
 <p>When it comes to cyber security, you must take a proactive approach.
 According
 to the National Institute of Standards and Technology, organizations “should